OpenTranslationBible/open-bible/en-GB/15.Ezra/md/ezra-10.md

 ## Ezra 10:37

-Mattaniah, Mattenai, and Jaasu,
+Mattaniah, Mattenai, and Jaasu.

 ## Ezra 10:38

-and Bani, and Binnui, Shimei,
+From the descendants of Binnui: Shimei,

 ## Ezra 10:39

-and Shelemiah and Nathan and Adaiah,
+Shelemiah, Nathan, Adaiah,

 ## Ezra 10:40